kexiZeroing/kexiZeroing.github.io/src/posts/string-matching-behind-ctrl-f.md

 - The first occurrence (match) of P in T
 - or NO_MATCH if P does not occur in T

+> The string-searching problem is to find all occurrences of pattern(s) in a text string.
+The Aho-Corasick string searching algorithm simultaneously finds all occurrences of multiple patterns in one pass through the text.
+On the other hand, the Boyer-Moore algorithm is understood to be the fastest algorithm for a single pattern.

 ### Brute Force
 ```
 procedure bruteForceSM(T, P)